MUZAMMILPERVAIZ/Arabic-Handwritten-OCR/README.md

 substitutions: characters which are wrongly predicted by the model (example of a label ='cat', example of substitution='bat')

-Evaluating the CER for the model over the testing dataset, we found that CER is is around 22.14% meaning that the model successfully predicted 77.86% of the characters in all ground truth labels of the testing set (including punctuation marks and spaces).
+By evaluating the CER for the model over the testing dataset, we found that CER is is around 22.14% meaning that the model successfully predicted 77.86% of the characters in all ground truth labels of the testing set (including punctuation marks and spaces).

+## Future Works Regarding this project:

+### 1) Increasing the Dataset size:

+So far, we have used a very small portion of the paragraph images provided by the [KHATT dataset](http://khatt.ideas2serve.net/index.php) and therefore our dataset is limited.
+KHATT dataset provides 1400 paragraph images for training and 300 paragraph image for testing and validation (total 2000 image).
+However, we used less than 30 images to obtain our dataset because labels for words and subwords were unavailable.
+We assume that the model will perform better by an increased and diversified dataset, given that it is already showing promising results with a small dataset

+### 2) Tuning the model's hyperparameters which control the architecture